Pompeo visits North Korea, forms 'good relationship with Kim', says Trump

 Trump said on Tuesday he believed there was a lot of goodwill in the diplomatic push with North Korea, but added it was possible the summit - first proposed in March and which the president said could take place in late May or early June - may not happen, in which case the United States and its allies would maintain pressure on North Korea through sanctions.

-Nevertheless, Pompeo's conversations in North Korea had fuelled Trump's belief that productive negotiations were possible, according to a U.S. senior official briefed on the trip.
+Nevertheless, Pompeo's conversations in North Korea had fueled Trump's belief that productive negotiations were possible, according to a U.S. senior official briefed on the trip.

 The two Koreas have meanwhile been pressing ahead with preparations for the inter-Korean summit next week.